GaloisInc/grease/filecheck/README.md

 check(string.format("Printing %d...", num))
 ```

-The above example borders on *too much* logic for a test-case.
+The above example borders on *too much* logic for a test case.
 Use discretion
 when writing tests!

 ## API reference